 From Vicar's Desk

-Greetings to you all in the name of the Triune God,
+Dearly beloved in Christ, greetings to you all in the name of the Triune God,

 Every first Sunday of November we celebrate as the World Sunday School Day.
 Do children matter?
 What is the significance of children in our family and community?
 What place do children have in the world’s future?
 When today’s children grow up, will they see themselves as a “lost generation”, whose lives will forever fall in the shadow of a global pandemic?
 These are some of the questions that we are facing, and we should ask in such a time as this.
 Insights from Scripture tell us that God is deeply and intimately loves children, calls children, saves children, commissions them, heals them and blesses them.
 Also, the biblical cues remind us that the experience of the Kingdom of God is open to those who have childlike faith.
 Through this affirmation, (“for it is to such as these that the kingdom of God belongs”) Jesus wanted to change the deepest hidden structure and grammar about God and God’s kingdom.
 Jesus invites the disciples to begin to think in a new way about themselves, their lives, and the world, about the way in which they can live and associate with other people and about the way in which they view the kingdom of heaven.
 In Jesus, God moves children to the center of life although the world has moved them to the margins of society.

 So, children can never be less important than anyone else and they can never be less important within the Church.
 Children are and must be seen as active in the construction and determination of their own social lives, the lives of those around them and of the societies in which they live.
 Children are not just the passive subjects of social structures and processes, but active participants with creative hopes and visions.
 Kahlil Gibran, in his book The Prophet speaks about children: